 - Negotiating.
+Avoid Large Brokerage Firms.
 Did you know that is illegal for Realtors to negotiate or advocate for you with other Realtors from the same firm?
 That means that you should probably NEVER hire an agent from a large firm.
 If you are considering working with an agent from a large firm who claims to be a great negotiator, they are forgetting to tell you that in many situations they will be legally prohibited from negotiating on your behalf.
 Here is a link to the licensing statute (click here) and look for this:

 “Dual agency occurs when one broker or salesperson represents both parties to a transaction, or when two salespersons licensed to the same broker each represent a party to the transaction… Dual agents may not advocate for one party to the detriment of the other.“

 Real estate agents command a huge sum of money for their services, yet many of their services are not needed and many of the services they promise can’t be delivered (negotiating).
 And did you know that one of the biggest complaints about Realtors is that they fail to communicate with their clients?
 The most effective way to market a house is to get it on the MLS, Zillow, Trulia, Realtor.com, IDX sites and put a sign in the yard.
 I can do that for you, and represent you throughout the entire transaction (I even review your closing documents), and save you thousands of dollars.

 Disclaimer: The above service providers are not intended to be recommendations.
 I do not know many of these providers and when I do provide firm names to my clients it is only based upon my client recommendations and experiences.